velosofist/velosofize/for_contributors/Readme.md

 ### VSCode

 - [Install Visual Studio Code.](https://code.visualstudio.com/) Other text editors could also be used, as the critical thing is to just use git for version control and traceablity.
 If you know what you're doing, feel free.
-Having a similar workspace between most contributors would make work easier and would help set some standards for the documentation.
+However, having a similar workspace between most contributors would make work easier and would help set some standards for the documentation.

 - Clone this repository.
 This means you'll have a local copy of the project and can start contributing: